• Skip to primary navigation

 What’s happening to the sugar cubes?

-The sugar cubes absorb the water as you can see by the colour rising up through the cubes.
-Our foil and cling film did stop the flow of water for a while, but eventually it found a way through.
+The sugar cubes absorb the water, as you can see by the colour rising through the cubes.
+Our foil and cling film stopped the water flow for a while, but eventually, it found its way through.
 I think we cut the foil/clingfilm a little small.
-These were the last stacks to fall though.
+These were the last stacks to fall through.

-The paper absorbed the water easily and let it reach the cubes above.
-This is because paper is porous and lets water pass through it.
-The foil and clingfilm prevent water passing through.
+The paper absorbed the water quickly and let it reach the cubes above.
+This is because the paper is porous and allows water to pass through it.
+The foil and clingfilm prevent water from passing through.

-If you leave the sugar cubes for long enough they will dissolve completely!
+If you leave the sugar cubes long enough, they will dissolve completely!

 Extension tasks

-Design an investigation thinking about how to make it a fair test.
-Think about the amount of water used, number of cubes and amount of material used to block the water.
+Design an investigation by thinking about how to make it a fair test.
+Think about the amount of water used, the number of cubes and the amount of material used to block the water.

 Perhaps you could time how long each cube tower takes to fall!